 Mail merge to a letter

-In order to do a mail merge in MS Word, you need to have a merge file with your contact data in it.
-ChurchSuite provides this for you.
-However, in terms of the actual MailMerge process in MS Office, we recommend taking a look at the Microsoft support page.
+In order to mail merge within Microsoft Word (and similar word processing applications), you will need to produce a merge file with the contact data in, which will be used for the personalisation.
+ChurchSuite provides this for you, however, in terms of the actual Mail Merge process using Microsoft Office we recommend taking a look at the following Microsoft support page.

 Here is how you can create the merge file you need...